Pup Parade

 Pup Parade is a British comic strip that features in the comic magazine The Beano.
 It is a spin-off to The Bash Street Kids, following the lives of their dogs, and appeared in several issues for over two decades.
 The comic strip has been rebooted frequently, from the comic magazine it debuted in, to other comic magazines created and owned by DC Thomson.

 Synopsis

 The Bash Street Kids' anthropomorphic dogs live in an alleyway and have many misadventures.
 They look for food, play games with each other and their owners, and meet other animals.

 Publication history

 Original run

 Pup Parade made its first appearance in issue 1326, illustrated by Gordon Bell.
 The original run finished in issue 2401.
 The strip returned with a new series from issue 3162 to 3204.

-From June 2011, reprints appeared in The Beano, and then replaced by new stories, illustrated by Nigel Parkinson.
+From June 2011, reprints appeared in The Beano, subsequently replaced by new stories, illustrated by Nigel Parkinson.
 Short strips featured in Funsize Funnies, but Lew Stringer became the new author and illustrator after 2014.